LLNL/fudge/README.md

           conda create --name fudge python=3.8 numpy matplotlib PyQT conda activate fudge

+      Some users have reported problems with installing PyQT with conda on Windows.
+It may be ommitted from the above `conda create` command and, if required, be installed via `pip install`.

     - Ensure that NumPy (version 1.15 or higher) and wheels are present in the Python environment.